OPLSS/videography/README.md

 ### Pre-OPLSS rehearsal

-At least one week prior to the first OPLSS session, the camera operator should arrange a time with Jim to visit the rooms where OPLSS will take place and rehearse recording a session.
+At least one week prior to the first OPLSS session, the camera operator should arrange a time with the coordinator to visit the rooms where OPLSS will take place and rehearse recording a session.
 This is vital to understanding each room's layout, lighting, and A/V control systems.

-In 2018, we used the two large classrooms in the Knight Law building, rooms 110 and 175.
+In most years, we use the two large classrooms in the Knight Law building, rooms 110 and 175.
 Knight Law has a dedicated A/V staff person.
-Ensure that Jim invites this person to the rehearsal so you can ask questions.
-Jim should bring the camera, microphone, and tripod.
+Ensure that the coordinator invites this person to the rehearsal so you can ask questions.
+The coordinator should bring the A/V equipment (camera, microphone, and tripod).

-You should do all of the following during the rehearsal session:
+The lead and assistant should do all of the following during the rehearsal session:

   * Mount the camera on its tripod
   * Connect the wireless microphone and headphones to the camera